Peggy Blumquist: Character overview

 In 1979, Peggy Blumquist is a hairdresser in Luverne, Minnesota who is married to her high school sweetheart, local butcher Ed Blumquist.
 She is dissatisfied with small-town life and wants to take a $500 Lifespring course in "self-actualization" (which is implied to be a scam) so she can better herself.
-This conflicts with Ed's plans to use the money to buy the butcher shop where he works.
+This conflicts with Ed's plans to use the money to buy the butcher shop, where he works, and start a family.
+Later, Peggy takes contraceptives and spends the money on the course anyway.

-One night, she accidentally hits Rye Gerhardt after he wandered onto the road after spotting a UFO.
+One night, Peggy accidentally hits Rye Gerhardt after he wandered onto the road after spotting a UFO.
 Peggy panics and drives home with Rye on her hood, stuck through her windshield, instead of calling the police (a reference to the murder of Gregory Glenn Biggs).
 When he regains consciousness in their garage and attacks Ed, Ed kills him in self-defense.
-They dispose of the body and wreck Peggy's car to make it look like Ed crashed it.
+They dispose of the body, and upon her suggestion, cover the car damage by driving into a tree.

-Unbeknownst to Peggy, Rye is a member of the Gerhardt crime family who has just murdered three people before being distracted by the UFO.
-State trooper Lou Solverson figures out what happened and tries to persuade the Blumquists to come forward so the police can protect them, but Peggy tells him to leave.
-Peggy at first wants to flee to California, but Ed convinces her to stay.
-She sells her car so Ed can buy the butcher shop, only for that to fall through as Gerhardt enforcer Virgil and Bear's son Charlie try to kill Ed in the shop.
-In the course of the attack, Virgil is killed, Charlie wounded, and the shop burns down.
+Unbeknownst to Peggy, Rye is a member of the Gerhardt crime family who has just murdered three people.
+State trooper Lou Solverson figures out what happened and tries to persuade the Blumquists to come forward so the police can protect them from the Gerhardts, but Peggy tells him to leave.
+Peggy wants to flee to California but Ed believes their life is in Luverne.

+When the Gerhardt family matriarch, Floyd, learns that Rye was killed by "the butcher", she mistakenly assumes that Ed is a hitman and her son Dodd sends enforcer Virgil along with his nephew (Bear's son Charlie) to kill him.

+Peggy plans to leave town before having a change of heart and selling the car to give the money to Ed for the shop.
+At the same time, Virgil and Charlie try to kill Ed in the shop.
+In the course of the attack, Virgil is killed, Charlie is wounded, and the butcher shop burns down.